onOffice-Web-Org/oo-wp-plugin/readme.txt

 3. Move the plugin directory into a new subdirectory inside the WordPress `plugins` directory (`wp-content/plugins/`)
 4. Create a new plugin folder called `onoffice-personalized`.
 5. Copy the folder `templates.dist` to `onoffice-personalized/templates`.
 This is where the newly created individual templates will go.
 6. Login into your WordPress page as an administrator and go to the plugins list by navigating to Plugins » Installed Plugins.
-You should be able to see and activate the onOffice direct plugin.
+You should be able to see and activate the onOffice Website Plugin.
 If no API token or secret have been saved so far, a notification will show up at the top.
 Clicking the link will bring you to the appropriate configuration page.
 7. Start editing inside the new onoffice-personalized folder.